cvenkatreddy/k6-sample-poc/README.md

 # proof-of-concept for usage of k6

-Sample proof-of-concept for demostrating different testing types using k6
+Sample proof-of-concept for demonstrating different testing types using k6

 ## Pre-requisite Tools